seunggs/sidetrek/README.md

   * Client: 3000
   * Node server: 4000 (should see graphql playground)
   * Prisma server: 4466 (should see graphql playground - it's directly connected to DB)
+* Authentication & Authorization (Auth0)
+  * Auth strategy:
+    * New login sessions are executed in Auth0 servers (via auth0-js library) and sent back to /callback route (for all strategies - i.e. including Identity Providers).
+    * Renewal of sessions are also checked in Auth0 servers on App load
+  * Ultimately, two places handle authentication logic:
+    1. App.js `checkAuth()`: checks to see if "loggedIn" exists in localStorage and renews the sessions via Auth0.
+      * This handles the cases where user is already logged in from previous visits
+      * Authentication state is saved in Redux store once returned
+    2. /callback route: all Auth0 login is sent back to this route after authenticating and CallBack component handles authentication logic.
+      * This handles the cases where user logs in
+      * Authentication state is saved in Redux store once returned
+  * /utils/auth.js:
+    * `setSession()` sets the auth session for the user by saving `isLoggedIn` in localStorage and setting expiresAt, idToken, and accessToken in Redux store which is used to handle authentication throughout the app
+    * For API calls, `setAuthHeader()` in /client/utils/auth.js sets the token in axios header
+  * Automatic token renewal:
+    * The token expiry is set to 2 hours - but for the convenience of the users, the token will autorenew based on token expiry until logout
+  * API authorization:
+    * Send the access token (jwt when API is setup in Auth0) in Authorization Header in Axios for all calls and backend checks for the validity of the token (using RS246)
+  * User profile:
+    * The single source of truth for user profile info is in our own DB.
+On Auth0 authentication, all user profile data from Auth0 is copied to our own DB.
+All user profile updates are done to our own DB and calls should be made to our own DB to retrieve profile related info.

 ## Get started